-A babysitter (Carol Kane, The Princess Bride) keeps getting creepy phone calls from a disturbed man (Tony Beckley, Get Carter) while on a job.
-And that’s just the beginning of the story …
+A babysitter (Carol Kane, The World’s Greatest Lover) keeps getting creepy phone calls from a seemingly disturbed man (Tony Beckley, Revenge of the Pink Panther) while on a job.
+And that’s just the beginning of the story…

 Reaction & Thoughts:

-The first twenty minutes are among American cinema’s scariest.
-Nearly four decades later, even after knowing all its secrets, When a Stranger Calls gets under your skin.
-This film, and John Carpenter’s Halloween (1978), made babysitting one of America’s most dangerous jobs, right up there with roofing and fishing.
-If Steven Spielberg’s Jaws (1975) had announced that no one was safe in the water, When a Stranger Calls made it clear that your own house wasn’t really the safest place to be.
+This film and John Carpenter’s classic slasher Halloween (1978) turned babysitting into one of the most dangerous jobs in America.
+If Steven Spielberg’s horror masterpiece Jaws (1975) had announced that no one was safe in the water, When a Stranger Calls clearly suggested that your own home wasn’t the safest place to be after all.

-There are two main reasons the movie is considered a modern classic.
-First, director Fred Walton, who cleverly expanded his short film The Sitter (1977), builds suspense with the clinical precision of a scientist.
-As I said before, the first twenty minutes are a textbook lesson in how to create an almost unbearable atmosphere of terror.
-In fact, the first section of the film is so strong that what comes afterwards is a bit of a letdown.
-I believe, however, that the less celebrated final ten minutes are pretty intense too.
+Based on his short film The Sitter (1977), director Fred Walton (April’s Fool Day) builds suspense with the clinical precision of a scientist.
+As I mentioned before, the first twenty minutes are a textbook lesson in how to create an almost unbearable atmosphere of terror.
+In fact, the first section of the film is so strong — it’s one of the most terrifying openings in movie history — that what comes afterwards is a bit of a letdown.

-Charles Durning (Tootsie and The Best Little Whorehouse in Texas) plays the detective obsessed with capturing the killer and his commanding presence is the element that ties all three sections of the movie together.
-Durning’s Ahab-like attitude also adds an interesting touch to the narrative.
+Charles Durning (Tootsie and The Best Little Whorehouse in Texas) plays the detective obsessed with capturing the killer, and his commanding presence is the element that ties all three sections of the movie together.
+Durning’s increasingly frantic determination to capture the bad guy adds a fascinating touch to the narrative.

 The fine cast also includes Colleen Dewhurst (The Dead Zone), Ron O’Neal (Superfly), Rutanya Alda (Mommie Dearest), and Rachel Roberts (Murder on the Orient Express).
 Dana Kaproff’s intense music score is perfect for the movie.
 The atmospheric camerawork is by Don Peterman (Flashdance and Men in Black).